Contribute to documentation#

 Make edits, add a commit message, select Create a new branch for this commit and start a pull request, then click Propose changes.

-Make your pull request against the branch
+Make your pull request against the default branch of the repository.

 Request a review from other team members.

 Once you have your environment set up, then you can follow the standard practice for making a pull request.
+This practice differs according to the repository's files that you edit.

 Working with only the plone/documentation